• Skip to primary navigation

 5. What is missed during this procedure?

 • A> While calculus (tartar) can be easily chipped off the upper part of the tooth during anesthesia-free cosmetic dental cleaning, below-gum scaling will not be achieved as it can be painful for conscious pets.
 This can be a problem as this is where bacteria gather.
-X-rays also are not able to be properly taken in a conscious pet, leading to uncertainty of the pet’s dental health under the gumline.
+X-rays also are not able to be properly taken on a conscious pet, leading to uncertainty of the pet’s dental health under the gumline.

 • C> Under a licensed Veterinarian and Veterinary Technician, a full dental exam will be done in order to get a comprehensive picture of your pet’s current dental health.
 Appropriate treatment will then be suggested.

 Veterinarians will always recommend a comprehensive oral health exam and treatment.
 Dental disease is particularly a concern for small and toy breeds as they have disproportionately large teeth for their small bodies.
 As a result, crowding of the teeth occurs and food and debris will cause plaque and tartar to settle with time.
-Over time, teeth will become loose and without proper extractions, infection will settle in and may affect the rest of the body’s systems.
-With large breeds, it is not uncommon for them to chew on hard objects that lead to chipping of the teeth.
+Over time, teeth will become loose, and without proper extractions, infection will settle in and may affect the rest of the body’s systems.
+With large breeds, it is not uncommon for them to chew on hard objects which leads to chipping of the teeth.
 When overlooked, it can also lead to infections.

 While anesthesia-free cosmetic dental cleaning has its merits and is great for pearly whites, it is also purely cosmetic.
-It is a great option for maintaining your dog’s teeth on the surface, but can offer a false sense of security as dental health issues lie beneath the gum line.
+It is a great option for maintaining your dog’s teeth on the surface but can offer a false sense of security as dental health issues lie beneath the gum line.
 It can, however, be effective when used in conjunction with comprehensive oral health exams by a vet.

 For a complete breakdown of a comprehensive oral health exam and treatment, please visit the American Animal Hospital Association for more information.